Vector notation

-For representing a vector, the common typographic convention is lower case, upright boldface type, as in v.
+For denoting a vector, the common typographic convention is lower case, upright boldface type, as in v.
 The International Organization for Standardization (ISO) recommends either bold italic serif, as in v, or non-bold italic serif accented by a right arrow, as in $\vec{v}$.

 In advanced mathematics, vectors are often represented in a simple italic type, like any variable.

+Vector representations include Cartesian, polar, cylindrical, and spherical coordinates.